-Action # Title Description F Contributi

-Action #1 New Facilities Fund Allocations Continue to work with the budget to find ways to allocate funds for the school's facilities development fund. \$10,000 .00

-No

-Action #2 Facilities Upkeep and Van Fleet and Maintenance Operate and maintain facilities in good condition and establish a reserve fund for vans and van maintenance. \$29,784 .00

-No

-Action # Title Description Total Funds Contribut Action #3 Campus Safety As dictated by conditions, the school will continue to implement safety protocols on an asneeded basis, following the guidelines and principles already articulated in the schools health and safety plan. \$1,000.0 00 No
+Action # Title Description Total Funds Contributing 1 Action #1 New Facilities Fund Allocations Continue to work with the budget to find ways to allocate funds for the school's facilities development fund. \$10,000.00 2 Action #2 Facilities Upkeep and Van Fleet and Maintenance Operate and maintain facilities in good condition and establish are serve fund for vans and van maintenance. \$59,256.00 3 Action #3 Campus Safety As dictated by conditions, the school will continue to implement safety protocols on an as-needed basis, following the guidelines and principles already articulated in the schools health and safety plan. \$1,000.00

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.